trebisky/Oven/README.md

-# oven
+Oven software that runs outside of IRAF.
-Oven software written in C that runs outside of IRAF
+Written in the C language.